 Reading is not a developmentally acquired skill.
 In other words, children and adults do not learn to read by simply being read to or exposed to a literate environment.
 Learning the sound-spelling system and applying the alphabetic code is what we call phonics instruction.
 Acquiring this skill will allow readers to attend to the real purpose of reading—understanding what the author says.

 Plenty of phonics-based programs do a fine job of providing that systematic instruction.
 However, some do the basic job, but will bore both students and teachers to tears.
 Learning to read is hard work, but it should also be fun.
-These phonics flashcards, phonics games, and Mp3 phonics songs/raps work with any phonics-based program and are divided into Easy, Medium, and Difficult levels to allow teachers to effectively differentiate instruction.
+These phonics game cards, phonics games, and Mp3 phonics songs/raps work with any phonics-based program and are divided into Easy, Medium, and Difficult levels to allow teachers to effectively differentiate instruction.

 Should We Teach Phonics to Remedial Readers?

 Although most students learn to read in their early years of school, some students experience significant reading problems.
 Almost always, the cause is the same.
 Struggling readers have not learned the sound-spelling system we call phonics.
 With the right diagnostic assessments and instruction, remedial readers can make significant gains.